afiodorov/afiodorov.github.io/_posts/2015-04-14-Meeting-an-investment-banker.md

 ---
 layout: post
-title: Meeting an investment banker
+title: Meeting an altruistic investment banker
 ---

 Recently I went to a meet-up event which was also attended by effective